Baroness (G.I. Joe)

 Baroness is a fictional character from the G.I.
 Joe: A Real American Hero toyline by Hasbro, originally appearing in the first issue of the G.I.
 Joe: A Real American Hero comic series by Marvel Comics in June, 1982.
 The Baroness is a villainess, associated with the G.I.
-Joe Team's nemesis Cobra.
+Joe Team's nemesis, Cobra.

-Baroness serves as Cobra's intelligence officer and lieutenant to Cobra Commander.
-With long dark hair, black-rimmed glasses, and a black leather outfit, Baroness is a dark, sensual femme fatale whose beauty is matched only by her ruthlessness.
+As chief intelligence officer of Cobra and a top lieutenant to Cobra Commander, the Baroness is a dark, sensual femme fatale whose beauty is matched only by her ruthlessness, cunning, and absolute loyalty to Cobra.
 She is often portrayed as being romantically involved with Destro.

 She was adapted into the 1985 animated TV series and the toy line.
 She made her debut as an action figure in the 1984 series, wearing a new uniform that was then carried back over to the comic and cartoon.
 The character was portrayed by actress Sienna Miller in the 2009 film G.I.
 Joe: The Rise of Cobra.
 She is portrayed by Úrsula Corberó in the 2021 film Snake Eyes.

 Profile

 The spoiled offspring of European aristocrats, Anastasia Cisarovna was first involved in student radicalism, dabbled in extremist fringe groups, and finally graduated to international terrorism.
 She is believed to have been trained as a spy and saboteur at an exclusive facility run by a former Warsaw Pact intelligence agency.

-Officially the head of Cobra intelligence operations, the Baroness is a world-class expert in cryptography, psychological warfare, and bio-chemical skin-irritants.
-She also has old ties and loyalties to Destro and is the only one who knows his secret identity.
+Officially the head of Cobra intelligence operations, the Baroness is a world-class expert in cryptography and psychological warfare.
+She has extensive knowledge of bio-chemical agents and is often shown to be exceptionally talented at disguises.
+She also has old ties and loyalties to Destro and is the only one who knows his true identity.

 The Baroness has had extensive plastic surgery after suffering severe burns during a Cobra night-attack operation.
 She is full of contradictions: cynical yet romantic, calculating but naive, blunt and prone to beating around the bush.
-She is a qualified expert with an M-16, AK-47, RPG7, and Uzi.
-She is also a qualified H.I.S.S. tank operator and proficient in operating helicopters and fixed-wing aircraft of varying types.
+She is a qualified expert with weapons such as the M-16, AK-47, RPG7, and Uzi, and is a qualified H.I.S.S. tank operator with proficiency in operating helicopters and fixed-wing aircraft of varying types.